techthething/Calendar-Transfer/README.md

 The first line should be a date of the form: Day of Week, Month Day

 Events can (but are not required to) include a time.
-If not, event is placed very early in the day (at a time that you can modify).
+If time is not given, the event is placed very early in the day (at a time that you can modify).
-If so, the last mentioned time should be designated AM or PM.
+If time is given, the last mentioned time should be designated AM or PM.
-Events don't need to include an end time; event is assumed to last 1 hour (although you can modify this variable).
+Events don't need to include an end time.
+If no end time given, the event is assumed to last 1 hour (although you can modify this variable).

 Here is an acceptable example input:
 ```